yulrun/yulrun.github.io/GodotGAS/3_practical_implementation.md

 Now that you understand the core concepts and have configured your tags and stats in the Editor Dashboard, it is time to build a working combat loop.

-This guide will walk you through the three foundational steps of GodotGAS: Setting up a Character, creating a Fireball Ability, and applying a Damage Effect.
+This guide will walk you through the foundational steps of GodotGAS: Setting up a Character, creating a Fireball Ability, configuring its Costs/Cooldowns, and applying a Damage Effect.

 ---